Aerodynamics - disc wheel

 Our results show that, when a weighted average taken across the yaw angles tested, there is no material difference between a 23mm and 25mm tyre (<1s/40km).
 However, the tubeless-ready Disc was 4s/40km faster than the older model.

-When scaled up to a full-Ironman distance (180km) ride, the comparison in time savings (when paired with a Chrono front wheel) is:
+When scaled up to a full-Ironman distance (180km) ride, the comparison in time savings (when paired with a new 77mm Chrono front wheel) is:

 - Prior generation Chrono/Disc raceday setup: 5min 37s